See why 4thWay now accepts ethical ads.

 What is Lendwise’s minimum lending amount and how many loans can I lend in?

-A variety of data and figures supplied to us by Lendwise indicate that lenders are currently probably finding it easy to spread their money over a large number of loans well within the course of a year.
-You can set maximum loan amounts per borrower when auto-lending.
+Some data and figures supplied to us by Lendwise quite a while back indicates that lenders probably find it easy to spread their money over a large number of loans over the course of about a year.
+Individual lenders have confirmed this to me too.

 Does Lendwise have an IFISA?